A-khixote/entangled-poly-dyn/README.md

 ## Computation

 Time scales exponentially relative to input.
 Parallel computation recommended for longer simulations, using Routine 1 or averaged runs.
-Time evolution recommended to be translated to C++ for faster runtime.
+Time evolution recommended to be translated to C++ for better computational runtime, though the 'Numba' JIT compiler is employed for this work.

 ## Context